Consultant

-Subject-matter expert (SME) vs. consultant
+Subject-matter expert vs. consultant

-According to Institute of Management Consultants USA, "The value of a consultant [as compared to a Subject-matter expert (SME)] is to be able to correctly diagnose and effectively transform an often ill-defined problem and apply information, resources and processes to create a workable and usable solution.
+According to Institute of Management Consultants USA, "The value of a consultant [as compared to a subject-matter expert (SME)] is to be able to correctly diagnose and effectively transform an often ill-defined problem and apply information, resources and processes to create a workable and usable solution.
 Some experts are good consultants and vice versa, some are neither, few are both."
 Another differentiation would be that a consultant sells advice, whereas an expert sells their expertise.
-Other differentiations exist for Consultants vs. Coaches or SMEs vs. Team Leaders.
+Other differentiations exist for consultants vs. coaches or SMEs vs. team leaders.

 Consultants do not have to be subject-matter experts as consulting agreements are a form of labor contract - comparable to staffing, which a client procures for more generalized labor, whereas consulting is for more specialized labor.
 Thus, in contrast to advisory services, which is not a labor contract but an actual service (advisory services never become part of the procuring organization) the market for consulting agreements follows the demand for specialized labor in the form of a consulting procurement, and so while competence and experience is naturally an advantage for when looking to sell consulting services, it is not a prerequisite in the same way that it is for advisory services where the service provider per definition relies on some level of competence and experience for its relevance.